 When to Contact a Medical Professional

-See your health care provider or mental health professional if you or someone you know has symptoms of a conversion disorder.
+See your provider or mental health professional if you or someone you know has symptoms of functional neurological disorder.